bacionejs/furball/README.md

   Sound examples by Anders Kaare

 - **ChatGPT** – My virtual co-developer who never sleeps, never complains, constantly tells me I'm brilliant, and provided questionable wisdom and "perfect" code snippets.

+Got it 👍 You want a post-mortem write-up for your README, about the control design choice you mentioned (center of screen vs relative to cat).
+Here’s a draft you could drop into your repo’s README under a “Post-Mortem” or “Design Notes” section:

+---

+# Post-mortem

+I made the jump controls relative to the center of the screen.
+The reasoning was that if the cat was near the right edge and needed to make a long jump right, the player would have no way to tap “far enough” to send it that direction.
+Using the screen center seemed like the safest anchor.

+In practice, though, this introduced an awkward disconnect: the player’s tap wasn’t about the cat itself but about some invisible axis in the middle of the screen.
+That feels unintuitive.

+The better approach is to make controls relative to the cat’s position:
+If you want to do a long rightward jump but you’re pinned to the right edge, you can just let the cat wrap and then perform the long jump.
+The “no room to tap” problem doesn’t really matter.

+Lesson learned: Sometimes an over-engineered solution (anchoring to the screen center) looks necessary, but in practice, simple, player-centric controls provide a better game feel.

+---